xebia-functional/appsly-android-rest/README.md

 ```
 ### 1.2.
 APKLib and others

-You can get releases, snapshots and other binary forms in which Restrung is distributed in the [Downloads](https://github.com/47deg/restrung/downloads) page.
+You can get releases, snapshots and other forms in which Restrung is distributed in the [Downloads](https://github.com/47deg/restrung/downloads) page.

 ## 2. Usage